 In addition to pension and social security regulations, businesses will need to pay attention to laws regarding paid time off, annual bonuses, and expectations for tax withholding.
 Companies should pay particular attention to local requirements for taxes and other deductions, hiring a professional as necessary.

 In the United States, annual bonuses are sometimes part of an employee’s compensation, but not required.
 Other countries take a very different approach.
 In the Philippines, for example, private-sector employees are required by law to pay their workers a “13th-month pay” no later than December 24th.
 This pay should equal 1/12 of the employee’s annual salary and is generally tax exempt.
 Failure to provide this compensation can lead to legal consequences — and employees who start looking elsewhere for work.

 The Philippines’ 13th-month pay law is just one example of how cultures around the world have different expectations, both legal and cultural, for what employment compensation should look like.
 Expanding into new international markets and hiring foreign employees is a process that requires real contact with new cultures and an understanding of how they approach the employment relationship.

 International Payroll Management Outsourcing

 Globalization Partners has a payroll solution to fit any company with any number of overseas employees, whether that’s one person in a single country or several people spread across the world.
-Globalization Partners deals with businesses on a global scale every day — our Global Employer of Record Platform, GoGlobal, allows us to process payroll in over 150 countries.
+Globalization Partners deals with businesses on a global scale every day — our Global Employer of Record model, accessible through our industry-leading SaaS platform and app, allows us to process payroll in 187 countries.

 How It Works